-- A. A player forgets to shuffle his library after searching for a card. - B. A player searches for a card, then gives the deck a single riffle-shuffle before presenting the deck to her opponent. - C. A player fails to shuffle the portion of his deck revealed during the resolution of a cascade ability.
+- A. A player forgets to shuffle his library after searching for a card. - B. A player searches for a card, then gives the library a single riffle-shuffle before presenting the library to her opponent. - C. A player fails to shuffle the portion of his library revealed during the resolution of a cascade ability.